The 7 steps to reach the inbox : A Guide to Best Practices for Email Deliverability

 - It must have appropriate consent.
 Recipients must have agreed to receive your message, either because they opted in to a mailing list, signed up for a newsletter, or agreed to get content from you.

 - It must be up to date.
-People’s email addresses can change, and you need to send to their current address.
-If an email bounces because the address is no longer valid, it must be removed from your list.
+People abandon emails, people lose their jobs, people relocate, companies fold, people die.. so just because somebody confirmed their email with you last year doesn’t mean that address is still going to be valid.
+If an email bounces because the address is no longer valid, it should be removed from your list.

-- It must respect a recipients right to change their mind.
+- It must respect a recipient's right to change their mind.
 If someone has opted out of a mailing list, they must be removed and not receive another message.
+If you have the same contact in multiple lists, you should think about including a Global Unsubscribe to remove them from everything.

 - Ideally, you should be whitelisted by recipients.
-This means that the recipients email server and mail client should know that emails from you are legitimate no matter what content you are sending them.
-You should encourage recipients to add you to their contact list, address book, or to their approved sender list to alleviate content filters issues and help establish you as a “trusted” sender.
+You should always encourage recipients to add you to their Contact list, Address book or to their Approved “Safe” Sender list to alleviate content filter issues and help establish you as a “trusted” sender.
 Most ISPs provide their users with several ways of doing this.
-For example, if the user clicks any of the following after opening your email: mark this sender as safe, enable images from this sender, never send email from this sender to my spam folder, add sender to my contact list, etc.
+For example, if the user clicks any of the following after opening your email: mark this sender as safe, enable images from this sender, never send email from this sender to my Spam folder, add sender to my contact list, etc.

 Having an existing business relationship with someone doesn’t mean it’s okay to add them to your mailing list.
-If you are adding people automatically, or the sign up process isn’t clear, many of your recipients will flag your email as spam simply because they don’t recognize you or didn’t want your email to begin with.
+If you are adding people automatically, or the sign up process isn’t crystal clear, many of your recipients will flag your email as Spam simply because they don’t recognize you or never wanted to receive your email to begin with.
+Try giving these people the option to sign up when the purchase is made instead of doing it automatically.

-Complaints are the number one influence on your reputation so it is in your best interest to do everything you can to avoid recipients clicking the spam button.
+Complaints are the largest factor to influence on your reputation so it is in your best interest to do everything you can to avoid recipients clicking the Spam button.
 To avoid complaints you should:

 - Never use a purchased, harvested or “scraped” list of any kind